-In my 18 years as a designer, I have seen many instances where site owners have thought that the only way to double their revenue was to double their advertising budget.
-By adopting this strategy you are literally just be paying for twice as many dis-satisfied visitors.
+In my 20+ years as a designer, I have seen many instances where site owners have thought that the only way to double their revenue was to double their advertising budget.
+By adopting this strategy you are literally just paying for twice as many dis-satisfied visitors.
 Rather than losing 97 out of 100 visitors as we discussed previously you’d be paying to lose 194 – and doing it every month … forever.

 This process of pouring marketing resources into an ill-equipped site can be likened to pushing around a car with flat tires.
 Why not invest in new tires and have the car take you where you need to be, rather than the other way around?

 Re-designing your website using the proper conversion optimization techniques can give you that boost from 3% to 6%, effectively doubling your site revenue with a one-time investment, saving tremendously over time.
 This is especially true for service-oriented companies, where success may be measured not by sales volume, but by establishing long term relationships with clients.
 Exceeding visitor expectations can not only bring them back but get them talking about you – isn’t that what it’s all about in the first place?

 If a new website isn’t in the cards right now, there are still a few measures you can take to get that conversion rate headed in the right direction:

 1) Eliminate unnecessary links and clutter from landing and product pages.

 The average web denizen has the attention span of a Frisbee.
 They know what they want and they will give you no more than 5 seconds to give it to them.
-Make the objective clear and eliminate as many steps from sign up or purchase processes as possible.
+Make the objective clear and eliminate as many steps as possible – from sign up or purchase processes.